SahibKazimli/smart-cli/README.md

 - Showcase integration of Go CLI, and cloud LLMs (Vertex AI).

 ## Current Development
-- Routing internally based on user input, instead of creating tools
-- Repo scanning to enable LLM responses dynamically
+- Repo scanning to enable LLM responses dynamically (works but a bit inconsistent)
-- AI integration using Vertex AI
+- Concurrent index & reindexing of codebases
 - Colored/progress-enhanced terminal output
 - Context/history tracking for smarter suggestions

 ## Completed Objectives
 - Parallel chunk retrieval and embedding for performance
 - Basic CLI command (code-review, error-explanation)
+- - AI integration using Vertex AI

 ## Sidelined objectives
 - Additional skills: system-check.
 - Plugin system for modular skill addition.
 - Python code is not going to be used, including skills.
+- Routing internally based on user input, instead of creating tools (unsure, might do tools)